osome-iu/osometweet/README.md

 python tests.py
 ```

-# How to seek helps and contribute
+### How to seek help and contribute

-OSoMeTweet will be a community project. **If you encounter bugs, please create [Issues](https://github.com/truthy/osometweet/issues)**.
-If you want to contribute to the project, you are welcome to create [Pull Requests](https://github.com/truthy/osometweet/pulls).
+OSoMeTweet will be a community project and your help is welcome!

+See [How to contribute to the OsoMeTweet package](https://github.com/osome-iu/osometweet/blob/master/CONTRIBUTING.md) for more details on how to contribute.

-# Quick start
+### Quick start

 Here is an example of how to use our package to pull user information:
 ```python